 Welcome to Eatock, where we pride ourselves on being a happy, caring school with the children are the heart of our community.
 Eatock is a highly achieving school with very high standards of learning and behaviour.
-The school receives many visitors from other schools to observe our excellent practice.
 In June 2016 the school underwent a very successful Ofsted Inspection, and achieved an overall judgement of OUTSTANDING in all areas.
-Eatock also holds a number of awards and accolades which mark the school's high standards.
+Eatock also holds a number of awards and accolades which recognises the school's high standards in a variety of areas.
 At Eatock, excellence in teaching and enjoyment of learning along with the happiness and safety of your child are our primary concerns.
 We believe that, in order to achieve this, we need to develop secure partnerships between school and home.
 We strongly encourage parental support and look forward to your involvement in the life of our school.
 We also value the support of our governors and our local community so that we can provide a truly enriching environment, in which your child can thrive.
 Please read through our school prospectus and, if you need any further information, please do not hesitate to contact us.